Personal Bankruptcy Facts

 Undeniably, a Debt Agreement is not for everyone who experiences financial difficulties, but under the right circumstances it can be a great option to reduce your current repayments and let you manage again without going bankrupt.
 Importantly – a Debt Agreement does still fall under the Bankruptcy Act and does impact on your credit rating.
 So it only suits some and may not be of benefit for you.

-Forget the nonsense of the Bankruptcy Stigma – it is a psychological weapon used by some debt collection agencies.
+Debt collection agencies often use “bankruptcy stigma” as a psychological weapon.
 Your name will not be published, unless you are a celebrity and the media discovers your financial problems.
-Your friends and neighbors will never know unless you tell them and you may be surprised to hear that one or the other may have gone through bankruptcy themselves at some time.
+Your friends and neighbours will never know unless you tell them and you may be surprised to hear that one or the other may have gone through bankruptcy themselves at some time.
 Many famous people an d companies have declared bankruptcy: Walt Disney, General Motors, Kim Basinger and Meatloaf, to name a few.

 Commonly many questions arise after your lodgement.
 A1 Debt Assistance will support you throughout your bankruptcy and help you answer these questions correctly at no additional cost.
 This is a very rare and important part of our service.
 It is what sets us apart from our competition – our dedication to your ongoing support.

 Not Filing For Bankruptcy